Franco Pratesi

 Franco Pratesi (born 1940) is a retired professor of materials science and games researcher from Florence, Italy.
 He has contributed to the history of chess, draughts, playing cards (including Tarot games, Gemini-Minchiate) and Go.
 Pratesi spent years studying the archives in Florence and other towns to uncover the earliest references to playing cards.
-He is a Honorary Fellow of the International Playing Card Society and has written extensively in The Playing-Card.
+He is an Honorary Fellow of the International Playing Card Society and has written extensively in The Playing-Card.

 Professional activity

 Franco Pratesi was born in 1940 in Florence and graduated in 1964 in Physical chemistry.
 As associate professor in the University of Florence, Pratesi was involved for decades in research and teaching of Materials Science.
 After early studies in molecular spectroscopy, he continued research on the structure and reactivity of single-crystal metal surfaces, and then on the high-temperature strength of superalloys.